Skip to content

 • Parameters: Configuration values passed to the node

-• Interfaces: What the node exposes and subscribes to
+• Interfaces: What the node exposes and consumes

 The manifest defines a node’s identity: